ocaml/ocaml.org/data/tutorials/guides/0tt_02_file_manipulation.md

 Next, we write to the `out_channel` using the function `Out_channel.output_string`.
-This function takes two parameters: the `out_channel` to write to, and the string to write.
+This function takes two parameters: the `out_channel` to write to and the string to write.

 In this case, the string `"Hello, World!\n"` is written to the file through the `oc` output channel.